You’ve probably been hearing a lot of buzz about the EU GDPR. In case you want a refresher, the EU General Data Protection Regulation was…

-Despite its shortcomings for corporate use, many international companies use WhatsApp as a cost-effective one-on-one messaging and conferencing tool.
-Under the new General Data Protection Regulation laws, however, the use of WhatsApp will count as a strike against businesses as it fails to meet the security standards that companies must uphold to avoid massive GDPR fines.
-WhatsApp’s GDPR compliance is questionable on several counts, including the Right to Access, the Right to be Forgotten, Privacy by Design, Data Portability, and Transfer of Data.
+Despite its shortcomings for corporate use, many international companies use WhatsApp as a cost-effective, one-on-one messaging and conferencing tool.
+Under the new General Data Protection Regulation laws, however, the use of WhatsApp will count as a strike against businesses because it fails to meet the security standards that companies must uphold to avoid massive GDPR fines.
+WhatsApp's GDPR compliance is questionable on several counts, including the Right to Access, the Right to be Forgotten, Privacy by Design, Data Portability, and Transfer of Data.

 Company content hubs should feel like a warm and lively gathering, not a ghost town.
 Carrying strong visual brand assets throughout your internal communications hub is a great way to encourage employee engagement and collaboration.
 Whereas a traditional intranet can feel as sterile and stark as a windowless chamber, the Beekeeper employee app can be customized for your business needs without robust assistance from IT or technical leaders in your organization.

 In addition, the Beekeeper employee app interface allows individual employees to select functionalities like push notifications and workflows, giving a more personalized feel to the digital workplace experience.
 In addition to increasing productivity, these interactive features and notifications also encourage higher levels of participation within the company culture, leading to higher levels of overall workforce satisfaction.